Informatics Europe

-Informatics Europe is the European association of university departments and research laboratories, in the field of informatics (also known as computer science).
+Informatics Europe is the European association uniting university departments, research labs and companies in the field of informatics (also known as computer science).

 Overview

-Founded in 2006, Informatics Europe is a non-profit organization with head office in Zurich, Switzerland that has grown to represent over 160 members from 33 countries, connecting more than 20,000 researchers, promoting concerted positions and acts on shared priorities in the areas of education, research, knowledge transfer and social impact of informatics.
-Informatics Europe Members are institutes rather than individuals and include university departments of Informatics, Computer Science, Computing, IT, ICT as well as National Informatics Associations in Europe, public and private research labs and companies.
+Founded in 2006, Informatics Europe is a non-profit organization with head office in Zurich, Switzerland.
+They represent the Research and Education community in Europe, uniting some 200 member institutions and connecting over 50,000 researchers in informatics and related disciplines from more than 30 countries.
+Informatics Europe members include university departments of Informatics (Computer Science, Computing, IT, ICT), public and private research labs as well as national informatics associations.

-In addition, Informatics Europe liaises with scientific organisations such as the European Research Consortium for Informatics and Mathematics (ERCIM), the Association for Computing Machinery ACM) and the Computing Research Association (CRA).
+Informatics Europe liaises with other scientific organisations such as the European Research Consortium for Informatics and Mathematics (ERCIM), the Association for Computing Machinery (ACM) and the Computing Research Association (CRA).

 History

 On 21 October 2005, the “1st European Computer Science Summit” brought together, for the first time, heads of Informatics and Computer Science departments throughout Europe.
 This landmark event was a joint undertaking of the Computer Science departments of the two branches of the Swiss Federal Institute of Technology: EPFL (Lausanne) and ETH (Zurich).

-Besides the keynotes, talks, panels and workshops, the result of the Summit was the unanimous view that European computer scientists needed an organisation with aims and scope similar to those of the CRA in the US, extended — in light of the situation in Europe — to cover education as well as research.
+Besides the keynotes, talks, panels and workshops, the result of the summit was the unanimous view that European computer scientists needed an organisation with aims and scope similar to those of the CRA in the US, extended—in light of the situation in Europe—to cover education as well as research.
 As a result, Informatics Europe was created with the aim to become the recognized voice of the European computer science community, including both universities and research centres.

 Bertrand Meyer from ETH Zurich, one of the founding members of the organisation, served as its first President from 2006 to 2011.
-Carlo Ghezzi, Politecnico di Milano, was the second President from 2012 to 2015.
-Lynda Hardman, CWI / Utrecht University was the third President, serving from 2016 to 2017.
-The current President, Enrico Nardelli from Università di Roma 'Tor Vergata', took office in 2018.
+Other former Presidents include Carlo Ghezzi, Politecnico di Milano (from 2012 to 2015), Lynda Hardman, CWI / Utrecht University (from 2016 to 2017), Enrico Nardelli, Università di Roma 'Tor Vergata', (from 2018 to 2023).
+The current President is Jean-Marc Jézéquel, IRISA/ University of Rennes, who took office since January 2024.

 Mission and Activities

+Informatics Europe mission is to empower and unite the European informatics community, find concerted positions, act on shared priorities, and support policy-making in Education, Research, and the Social Impact of informatics in Europe.
+They do so by addressing strategic matters and emerging trends in informatics and related fields, fostering unity in the variety of their member institutions, and promoting pan-European collaboration.

-Informatics Europe is involved in a number of activities with the mission to foster quality research, education, and knowledge transfer in Informatics in Europe.
+Informatics Europe is involved in a number of activities and services.
+While some are exclusive to members (and researchers affiliated with those institutes), others are open to the broader informatics and related disciplines community.